 time for your performance

-The first part of the project took place in Yerevan, Armenia and the second part will be implemented in Berlin, Germany.
+The first part of the project took place in Yerevan, Armenia and the second part was implemented in Berlin, Germany.

 – to think of the topics, main challenges and the situation of young people in the partner countries and their role in developing them;